-Spotting critters is a big goal and a definite highlight of our Trans-Americas Journey and we’ve had some amazing wild animal encounters as we’ve traveled through The Americas.
-Back in 2010 we put together a list of our top wild animal encounters to that point which included grizzlies in Alaska, scarlet macaws in Mexico and (almost wild) jaguars in Belize.
-On the eve of Earth Day we thought it was high time we updated that list to include the whale sharks, resplendent quetzal birds, hammerheads, turtles and so much more that we’ve seen since.
+Spotting critters is a big goal and a definite highlight of our Trans-Americas Journey and we’ve had some amazing wild animal encounters as we’ve traveled through the Americas.
+Back in 2010 we put together a list of our top wild animal encounters to that point which included grizzlies in Alaska, scarlet macaws in Mexico, and (almost wild) jaguars in Belize.
+This updated list now includes whale sharks, resplendent quetzal birds, hammerhead sharks, turtles, and so much more.

 One of many red-eyed tree frogs that stared us down in Costa Rica.

-This male quetzal emerged from its nest inside a hollow tree trunk and posed for us on a nearby branch in the Chelemhá Cloud Forest Reserve in Guatemala.
+This male quetzal emerged from its nest and posed for us in the Chelemhá Cloud Forest Reserve in Guatemala.

 Gentoo penguins proved they are even more adorable in person when we visited Antarctica.

-Small snorkeler with massive whale shark in the waters between Isla Mujeres and Isla Holbox off Cancun in Mexico where we also got in the water with these giants.
-Photo courtesy of Solo Buceo.
+A small snorkeler with a massive whale shark in the waters between Isla Mujeres and Isla Holbox off Cancun in Mexico where we also got in the water with these giants.
+Photo courtesy of Solo Buceo

 A herd of buffalo literally roamed through our campground in Badlands National Park.